 So say all of us.

-I thank the staff of the Seanad and the staff of the Oireachtas for their work throughout the year and for the efforts they go to, particularly in the Seanad office, to facilitate our every request.
+I thank the staff of the Seanad and the staff of the Oireachtas for their work throughout the year and the efforts they go to, particularly in the Seanad Office, to facilitate our every request.
 I wish them and theirs a happy Christmas and a prosperous new year.